Regained Wellness

 Better results in less time

-What is High Intensity Interval Training or HIIT?
+What Is High Intensity Interval Training Or HIIT?

 High Intensity Interval Training or HIIT is the ultimate fat burning and muscle building type of workout.
 It is basically performing a period of super intense excercise followed by a less intense recovery period.